Wednesday, July 31, 2013

 Z really caught fire in America and was the first film to be nominated for both Best Picture and Best Foreign Language Film.
 It won the foreign award.
 In a way, Oscar was having its cake and eating it too.

-While I found and nominated several gems from around the globe, I also left out a few critical faves: While Jean-Pierre Melville's Army of Shadows is considered the director's crowning achievement by many, I found it too cool and aloof.
+While I found and nominated several gems from around the globe, I also left out a few critical faves: While Jean-Pierre Melville's Army of Shadows is considered the director's peak masterpiece by many, I found it too cool and aloof.
 That icy tone fit perfectly for a movie like Le Samouraï but received a frosty reception here.
-Some folks champion the western The Wild Bunch as the years best, and I thought it was good but not great.
+Some folks champion the western The Wild Bunch as the year's best, and I thought it was good but not great.

 Best Actor: Dustin Hoffman, Midnight Cowboy